Planning the perfect birthday for your dog – let’s celebrate!

 While you will probably be pretty busy on the day, don’t forget to tell your guests to take plenty of photos and videos.
 You could even consider hiring a photographer that specialises in pet photography.
 These days plenty of pets have their own social media profiles so remember to load your photos to Instagram, Facebook, Twitter or Pinterest.

 You could also get some of the guests to wear a GoPro pet harness and that way they can film themselves.

-Gifts and thank you’s
+Take home gifts and thank you’s

 While your pet may receive gifts for their birthday, it’s also a great idea to provide your guests with a small gift or ‘doggie bag’ to take home.
-Why not include a special human thank you gift from your pet or you could also include some chew treats for your four legged guests.
+Why not include a special human thank you gift from your pet or you could also include some party treats for your four legged guests.

 Our pets are a huge part of our lives and much loved members of our family and the chance to celebrate their milestones is important.
-We hope this blog has provided you with a few ideas about celebrating with your cat!
+We hope this blog has provided you with a few ideas about celebrating with your dog!
 If you enjoyed it, please share it with your friends.

 And of course we always love to hear about your birthday celebrations, so please post some pics on our Facebook page!